 Alternative 2 would reduce gillnet effort in each of the sturgeon bycatch hotspot polygons.
 Some gillnet effort would also shift from where it currently occurs within the polygons.
-In general, for the NJ and DE/MD/VA sturgeon bycatch hotspot polygons, the DST predicts gillnet effort will shift to the areas immediately adjacent to the polygons (all boundaries other than the landward boundary) with a more extensive shift predicted when considering gear displacement up to 50 miles from where it currently occurs compared to gear displacement of up to 20 miles from where it currently occurs.
+In general, for the NJ and DE/MD/VA sturgeon bycatch hotspot polygons, the DST predicts gillnet effort will shift to the areas immediately adjacent to the polygons (all boundaries other than the landward boundary) with a more extensive shift predicted when considering gear displacement up to 50 miles from where it currently occurs.
 For the SNE sturgeon bycatch hotspot polygon, effort would shift to the areas adjacent to the southern and eastern boundaries of the polygon for the April 1-May 31 period under both the 20-mile and 50-mile gear redistribution scenarios.
-Gear redistribution for the December 1-December 31 time period was predicted to be more limited with gear redistributing to the area adjacent to the southeastern corner of the polygon when considering a gear displacement of up to 20 miles, and gear redistributing to both the area adjacent to the southwestern corner of the polygon when considering a gear displacement of up to 50 miles.
+Gear redistributing to the area adjacent to the southeastern corner of the polygon when considering a gear displacement of up to 20 miles, and gear redistributing to both the area adjacent to the southeastern corner of the polygon when considering a gear displacement of up to 50 miles.